Building Dynamic Breadcrumbs in Next.js App Router

 }

-Now that we have our Breadcrumbs component we can update our slots to render it.
+Now that we have our Breadcrumbs component we can update our slot to render it.

 // app/@breadcrumbs/[...catchAll]/page.tsx